 Fig. 3.
-Marked oedoma and swelling of the inferior turbinates. for since they are often under-diagnosed and untreated.
-A detailed environmental history must also be taken.
+Marked oedoma and swelling of the inferior turbinates.
 Investigations The diagnosis of allergic rhinitis is based on a good history, clinical examination and appropriate investigations.
 It is absolutely essential that allergy testing is done in patients with suspected allergic rhinitis since conditions such as adenoidal hypertrophy, foreign body in the nose, chronic infective sinusitis and nasal polyps may mimic the signs and symptoms of allergic rhinitis.
 The skin-prick test is the allergy test of choice in patients with suspected inhalant allergy (Fig. 4).
 It is safe, inexpensive, sensitive and very specific.
 The test may have to be differed in patients who are on oral antihistamines.
 It cannot be done in patients with extensive atopic eczema or dermatographism.
 In these patients a RAST test can be done.
 The RAST test is an in vitro test that is sensitive, specific but expensive.
-Requesting large panels of inhalant allergens for RAST Allergic rhinitis
+Allergic rhinitis